 Even at the statue of the Peeing Boy overlook, an Iya Valley hotspot, no designated parking is needed, just a wide shoulder for a few cars to pull over and admire the view.
 And as you do, try not to think about the fact that the statue was added here in 1968 to deter real boys from standing precariously on the precipice to perform the act themselves.

-If you possess an international driver’s license and nerves of steel, your fortitude will be rewarded by some of the most spectacular natural views this side of your Windows screensaver.
+If you possess an international driver’s license and nerves of steel, your fortitude will be rewarded by some of the most spectacular natural views this side of your computer screensaver.
 Don’t take your eyes off the road too long to admire the view; rest assured that if you need to find a place to pull over briefly to capture a breathtaking snapshot, you’ll find one along the mostly empty roads that snake high along the valley walls.

 I entered the Iya Valley from the northwest, where convenient toll roads give you equally easy access from either Tokushima or Takamatsu cities in about an hour.
 This route takes you first along the Yoshino River through another of Setouchi’s natural wonders, the Oboke Gorge.
-The Yoshino sparkles with clean emerald-hued waters topped in some places with frothy whitecaps and is one of Japan’s two premier rivers for whitewater rafting.
+The Yoshino sparkles with clean emerald-hued waters topped in some places with frothy whitecaps and is one of Japan’s premier rivers for whitewater rafting.
 In other areas, the river is so peaceful that visitors can take a short cruise to admire the valley’s geological wonders up close.
 Jagged rocks line the river’s banks, separating it from the evergreen forested mountains with the occasional spray of pink cherry blossoms peaking out on this early spring day.

 Taking a break from driving, I strolled down the pedestrian walkway along the highway and caught sight of the red “Anpanman” character train of the Dosan Line crossing the green iron bridge over the valley.
 It’s an impossibly perfect scene until you remember you are in Setouchi, where impossibly beautiful things surround you wherever you go.
 Farther down the road, I pull over to enjoy the surreal sight of koinobori, kite-like streamers in the shape of carp strung across the gorge waving gently in the breeze.